|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Basic Support: Basic support is for expenses relating to the child's care, housing, food, clothing, and transportation.
 The amount is determined by applying the parent's combined parental income for determining child support (PICS) and the number of joint children to the basic support guidelines table.
 The basic support obligation does not include payment toward arrears.

-Birth Record: Information collected at the time of birth, which includes the child's name, date of birth, place of birth, and parents' names; the Minnesota Department of Health, Office of the State Registrar keeps the original record.
+Birth Record: Information collected at the time of birth, which includes the child's name, date of birth, place of birth, and parents' names; the Minnesota Department of Health, Office of Vital Records keeps the original record.
+Birth record is often called birth certificate.

 Child: Child means an individual under 18 years of age, an individual under 20 years who is still attending secondary school, or an individual who, by reason of physical or mental condition, is incapable of self-support.